center-for-threat-informed-defense/summiting-the-pyramid/docs/detection-ttv/coveragecalculator/index.rst

 Sensor Mappings
 ~~~~~~~~~~~~~~~

-**Sensor Mappings** connect system activity to the telemetry available to
+:download:`Sensor-Field Mappings <../DCC/mappings.xlsx> connect system activity to the telemetry available to
 observe it.
 The DCC extends previous sensor-mapping work with field-level
 information for supported telemetry sources, allowing it to evaluate the
 specific fields used by detection logic rather than treating the presence of